dragonwasrobot/dragonwasrobot.github.io/projects.md

 done under the supervision of Olivier Danvy.
-The dissertation presents a new characterization of a mathematical procedure known as [*Moessner's Sieve*]({% post_url 2016-01-12-an-introduction-to-moessner-s-theorem-and-moessner-s-sieve %}), formulated in [Coq](https://coq.inria.fr/), along with a range of new mathematical results.
+The dissertation presents a new characterization of a mathematical procedure known as [*Moessner's Sieve*]({% post_url 2016-01-12-an-introduction-to-moessner-s-theorem-and-moessner-s-sieve %}), formalized in [Coq](https://coq.inria.fr/), along with a range of new mathematical results.

 The dissertation was later published as an eBook by Aarhus University Library.